nrwl/nx/docs/react/guides/nextjs.md

 ![image](./next-deploy-vercel-2.png)

 Naturally, you can continue on and set any additional Environment Variables etc that may be appropriate for your projects, but we have now covered the key points needed to deploy Next.js projects from Nx workspaces on Vercel!

+## Resources

+Here are other resources that you may find useful to learn more about Next.js and Nx.

+- **Blog post:** [Building a blog with Next.js and Nx Series](https://blog.nrwl.io/create-a-next-js-web-app-with-nx-bcf2ab54613) by Juri Strumpflohner
+- **Video tutorial:** [Typescript NX Monorepo with NextJS and Express](https://www.youtube.com/watch?v=WOfL5q2HznI) by Jack Herrington